jacoboneill/blog/002_add_two_numbers/README.md

     return dummy.next
 ```

-This was my second attempt at the problem after getting the hint of *"treat it like adding two numbers in school"* (thanks to [Neetcode](https://www.youtube.com/watch?v=wgFPrzTjm7s)) for the hint.
+This was my second attempt at the problem after getting the hint of *"treat it like adding two numbers in school"* (thanks [Neetcode](https://www.youtube.com/watch?v=wgFPrzTjm7s) for the hint).
 After watching his video I found my solution was essentially the same.

 ## My Port to Go